 When building an app against a web API, do you pull in their SDK or just make raw HTTP calls?
 Here are a few reasons that I avoid SDKs when I can.

-How the page almost transitioned successfully to the digital world, but is in decline in the modern context of new media.
+How the page almost transitioned successfully to the digital world, but is in decline in new media.
 The lessons that we can learn from this age-old design element, and why we should hope for its re-emergence.

 A logging format used inside companies such as Heroku and Stripe which is optimal for easy development, consistency, and good legibility for humans and computers.